LLNM2

-LLNM2 (an abbreviation of "Las Leyendas Nunca Mueren 2" in Spanish, meaning "Legends Never Die 2") is the fourth solo studio album, and fifth overall, by Puerto Rican rapper and singer Anuel AA.
+LLNM2 (an abbreviation of "Las Leyendas Nunca Mueren 2" in Spanish, meaning "Legends Never Die 2") is the fourth solo studio album by Puerto Rican rapper Anuel AA.
 It was released on December 9, 2022, through Real Hasta la Muerte and Sony Music Latin.
 Formerly announced as an EP with the title Me Fui de Gira, the project follows his studio album Las Leyendas Nunca Mueren (2021) as its second part.

-The album features collaborations with Omega, David Guetta, Jowell & Randy, De La Ghetto, Yailin La Más Viral, Bryant Myers, Mvsis, Kodak Black, Ñengo Flow, DaBaby, Treintisiete, Foreign Teck, Young Chimi, Lil Durk, Nicky Jam, RobGz, Zion and Randy.
+The album features collaborations with Omega, David Guetta, Jowell & Randy, De La Ghetto, Yailin La Más Viral, Bryant Myers, Mvsis, Kodak Black, Ñengo Flow, DaBaby, Treintisiete, Foreign Teck, YovngChimi, Lil Durk, Nicky Jam, RobGz, Zion and Randy.

 Background

 After the release of his studio album Las Leyendas Nunca Mueren, Anuel AA decided to record a second part of the album.
 In April 2022 he uploaded a video for his Legends Never Die world tour.
 Later he announced the name of an upcoming extended play in an Instagram post and announced that it would include six or seven tracks.
 In multiple Instagram posts Anuel AA confirmed that he unifies Las Leyendas Nunca Mueren 2 and the EP Me Fui de Gira in a full studio album with the name LLNM2.